bakzonehey/create-your-own-adventure/english/wake-up/vigilante/end/end.md

 "Sleep tight", he said and pressed the button, tased you with your own taser.
 When you woke up, you were cuffed to the pipework here with your own cuffs, a patch of thigh skin burnt...

-After that, although they realized you were not a criminal, they still thought you are in their way.
+After that, although they realized you were not a criminal, they still thought you were in their way.

 And you thought they were dumb, so you never got along with them.